 Fix VLC Chromecast Not Working - Cast VLC to Chromecast Successfully

-With the release of version 3.0, VLC media player has Chromecast support on version 3.0 and later.
+, VLC media player has Chromecast support on version 3.0 and later.
 That means users can cast media files from Windows (10) PC, Mac, and Android to Chromecast.
 If you don't know how to stream VLC from Windows or Mac to Chromecast, click here.

 However, some users come across VLC Chromecast not working issue.
 They can't stream from VLC to Chromecast on Windows, macOS, or Android.
 The most common issues include Chromecast black screen, no video, not playing, freezes, Chromecast not showing up in VLC, and VLC render stuck on scanning.
 If you're troubled by these problems, just read on to find fixes.

 When VLC Chromecast function is not working, you can try WinX Video Tools (including a video converter and 5KPlayer) to directly play a video with subtitles and beautiful pictures, and Chromecast to devices easily.
 If necessary, convert your video with subtitles to a video format more compatible with VLC media player.

 - Convert 4K to 1080p/720p for playback on VLC without crashing.